mui/material-ui/docs/src/pages/getting-started/faq/faq-fr.md

 ## Do I have to use JSS to style my app?

-It's recommended:

-- It comes built in, so carries no additional bundle size overhead.
+No, it's not required.
+But this dependenency comes built in, so carries no additional bundle size overhead.
-- It's fast & memory efficient.
-- It has a clean, consistent API.
-- It supports a number of advanced features, either natively, or through plugins.

 However perhaps you're adding some Material-UI components to an app that already uses another styling solution, or are already familiar with a different API, and don't want to learn a new one?
 In that case, head over to the [Style Library Interoperability](/guides/interoperability/) section, where we show how simple it is to restyle Material-UI components with alternative style libraries.